Why Does My Cat Lick My Armpit? 4 Possible Reasons

 It’s not bad or unhealthy for your cat to lick your armpit.
 Armpit sweat contains nutrients and it doesn’t indicate that something is wrong if your cat wants to indulge in it.

-The cat digestive system is different from humans and can handle a lot of unusual and even outright disgusting input like armpit sweat and earwax.
+The cat digestive system is different from humans and can handle a lot of unusual and even outright disgusting inputs like armpit sweat and earwax.
 These things are perfectly nutritionally sound for your cat, even if they’re gross in your opinion.

 How Can I Stop My Cat From Licking My Armpit?